pyeve/events/events/docs/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The concept of events is heavily used in GUI libraries and is the foundation
-for most implementations of the MVC (Model, View, Controller) design pattern
+for most implementations of the MVC (Model, View, Controller) design pattern.
-(the latter being my prime motivation for this recipe).
-Another prominent use
-of events is in communication protocol stacks, where lower protocol layers need
+Another prominent use of events is in communication protocol stacks, where
-to inform upper layers of incoming data and the like.
-Here is a handy class
+lower protocol layers need to inform upper layers of incoming data and the
-that encapsulates the core to event subscription and event firing and feels
+like.
+Here is a handy class that encapsulates the core to event subscription
-like a "natural" part of the language.
+and event firing and feels like a "natural" part of the language.

 Usage
 -----